pypa/packaging.python.org/source/future.rst

 Docs and Community
 ------------------

-* http://bugs.python.org/issue19407: Have the distutils docs on docs.python.org
-  be aware of :ref:`PEP453 <PEP453s>`.
 * Refactor the :ref:`virtualenv`, :ref:`setuptools`, and :ref:`wheel` docs to
   be consistent with the `"PyPA Standard Docs Template"
   <https://gist.github.com/qwcode/8431828>`_